Deadlydav/bulkpdfcolorinverter/README.md

 # BULK PDF Color Inverter

 This Python script automates the process of inverting colors in PDF documents, tailored for text-heavy or image-heavy pages giving a Dark Mode feeling.
 Works great for kindle like device that don't offer a dark mode.
-It also keeps your folder structure for converted pdf
+It also keeps your folder structure for convenience

 ## Features